 More headless vendors began to emerge to cope with these changes in demand.
-By decoupling the frontend presentation layer from the backend content repository, a headless CMS could provide more flexibility for developers when it came to delivering content to these additional channels.
+By decoupling the frontend presentation layer from the backend content repository, a headless CMS could provide more flexibility for developers when delivering content to these additional channels.

 Yet one of the things that might have left business leaders hesitant about the headless CMS is that many notoriously had poor content authoring capabilities, which placed added pressure on marketers.
 Since then, many headless CMS platforms have been upgrading their content authoring systems to better support marketers.

 Also, popular monolithic suites that adopted headless content delivery, think Sitecore, have also begun switching to the microservices-based architectures that many original headless CMS platforms were originally built on to align better.
 While some of these pivots could take a few years to complete, it further highlights the fact that headless architecture isn’t just a passing trend but something every business should seriously be considering.

 4 Reasons Why a Headless CMS Should Matter to Enterprises Today

 There are several reasons why enterprises should adopt a headless CMS.
 Here are a few of the consumer and technology trends impacting companies today.

 Multichannel and Omnichannel Consumer Journeys